scribd/scribd.github.io/_posts/2021-05-04-backing-up-data-warehouse.md

 When the task of having a workable backup of all those delta lake files fell into my lap, I decided to look some of the age old concepts of backup in a new perspective.
-THe concerns I consdiered were:
+The concerns I consdiered were:

   1. What am I protecting against?
 How much I need to protect?
   1. Can I survive with loosing some data during restore and do I have the option of rebuilding them again from that point of time recovery?